janbrasser/mt-exercise-3/README.md

 Adjusted the training file according to the new file paths and derived six training scripts with different dropout settings.

 Adjusted the generation script by updating file paths and increasing the number of generated words to 200

+Added python script to produce csv files containing complexities from the training script output.